GaurangTandon/help.codecademy.com/proposed/javascript/how-can-i-practice-javascript-outside-of-codecademy.md

 ```html
 <script src=”PathToYourJSFile/HelloWolrd.js”></script>  <!-- Your HelloWorld.js -->
 ```
 7. Open up a browser of your choice.
-Go `File>Open...` and locate your HTML file with your linked JavaScript file.
+Go `Ctrl + O` and locate your HTML file with your linked JavaScript file.
 Your `console.log` statements will appear in the browser's developers console.
 If you open your JavaScript file instead within the browser, then it will just share your source code in the browser.

 ### Using an online tool:
 1. If you want to just practice writing JavaScript programs, you can use [Codecademy Labs](http://labs.codecademy.com).